History of the Church of Jesus Christ of Latter-day Saints: Evolution

+A 2018 study in PLOS One researched the attitudes toward evolution of Latter-day Saint undergraduates.
+The study revealed that there has been a recent shift of attitude towards evolution among LDS undergraduates, from antagonistic to more accepting.
+The researchers cited examples of more acceptance of fossil and geological records, as well as an acceptance of the old age of the earth.
+The researchers attributed this attitude change to several factors including primary-school exposure to evolution and a reduction in the number of anti-evolution statements from the First Presidency.

 Reacting to pluralism

-The Church was opposed to the Equal Rights Amendment.
+The church was opposed to the Equal Rights Amendment.

-In 1995, the Church issued The Family: A Proclamation to the World.
+In 1995, the church issued The Family: A Proclamation to the World.

 The church opposes same-sex marriage, but does not object to rights regarding hospitalization and medical care, fair housing and employment rights, or probate rights, so long as these do not infringe on the integrity of the family or the constitutional rights of churches and their adherents to administer and practice their religion free from government interference.
-The church supported a gay rights bill in Salt Lake City which bans discrimination against gay men and lesbians in housing and employment, calling them "common-sense rights".
+The church supported a gay rights bill in Salt Lake City which bans discrimination against gay men and lesbians in housing and employment, calling them "common-sense rights."

-Some Church members have formed a number of unofficial support organizations, including Evergreen International, Affirmation: Gay & Lesbian Mormons, North Star, Disciples2, Wildflowers, Family Fellowship, GLYA (Gay LDS Young Adults), LDS Reconciliation, Gamofites and the Guardrail foundation.
+Some church members have formed a number of unofficial support organizations, including Evergreen International, Affirmation: Gay & Lesbian Mormons, North Star, Disciples2, Wildflowers, Family Fellowship, GLYA (Gay LDS Young Adults), LDS Reconciliation, Gamofites and the Guardrail foundation.
 Church leaders have met with people from Evergreen International, Inc. and several gay rights leaders.